-5. CLASS SCHEDULE (List topics to be covered with approximate dates of presentation) continued
+- 5. CLASS SCHEDULE (List topics to be covered with approximate dates of presentation) continued - Week - Painting complex objects in space.

-Week

-2 Painting complex objects in space.
 Introduction to spatial relationships and perspectives Drawing from Nature.
 Positive and negative spaces with forms in space.

-Project #2: Painting Color Objects in Space use Canvas Pad

-Project #3: Set Up Your Own Still Life- bringing your own objects to class: 12x 14 inch canvas or larger
+Project #2 continued: Painting Black, White, and Grey Forms in Space: Use Canvas Pad Project #3: Set Up Your Own Still Life- bringing your own objects to class: 12x 14inch canvas or larger - Introduction to perspective and the landscape Linear perspective: one-point, two-point, multi-point.
+Plein-air painting in the landscape.

-The Figure in Oil Painting.
+Project #4 Interpretation of the Landscape from a Photograph or Plein Air - 4 The Figure in Oil Painting.
 The gesture and the long pose.